KimikaTeorikoa/python-notes-tccm/contents/packaging.md

     install_requires=["numpy"],
 )
 ```
-When your package is installed, the `numpy` package will also be installed automatically.
+When your package is installed, `numpy` will also be installed automatically.

 Once you have created your package structure and written your code, you can generate the distribution
 archives using the following command: